FrancisCrickInstitute/3D-printer-simulator/README.md

 To use Printator, you will need:

+  * Linux or MacOS (to use socat command)
-  * python (ideally 2.6.x or 2.7.x),
+  * python (tested on 3.12.4),
   * pyserial (or python-serial on ubuntu/debian)
-  * pyglet
+  * pyglet (<2.0)
-  * argparse (installed by default with python >= 2.7)
   * wxPython
   * socat (external binary dependency, used to create virtual serial ports)
+  * Printrun (installed directly from the GitHub repo)

 # Initial setup

-You first need to fetch Printrun through the `git submodule` mechanism:

-    git submodule init
-    git submodule update
+Install most of the dependencies from the requirements.txt file

+    pip install -r requirements.txt

-Once this is done, you will just need to rerun the second command to update Printrun to the latest version when you want to.
+Once this is done, you will just need to install socat.
+Install instructions for Mac can be found at https://ports.macports.org/port/socat/.

 # Running

 Running Printator is as easy as

-    python2 printator.py
+    python printator.py

 It will create a serial port with a random file name and start the simulator.

 You can specify the serial port path with the `-s` option:

-    python2 printator.py -s `pwd`/sim
+    python printator.py -s `pwd`/sim

 You can also disable delays (i.e. process gcode as fast as possible, without realistically waiting) using the `-f` option.